wg-osr/walkerga.github.io/list/spell-catastrophe.md

 </details>
 <details markdown="1">
 <summary><b>11.
 Oozification</b></summary>
 You simply do not hold shape anymore.
 You have become an ooze.
-You have 3 inventory slots and cant talk.
+You have 3 inventory slots and can't talk.
 </details>
 <details markdown="1">
 <summary><b>12.
 Abduction</b></summary>
 The next time you go outside, a sickly light will pierce the sky and shine on you.
-You, and only you, will see the silhouette of strange humanoids reaching out for you.
+You, and only you, will see the silhouettes of strange humanoids reaching out for you.
 The rest of the world will see you disappear.
 You will be found naked in a completely different location 1D4 years later with no memories.
 </details>

 ### Your Powers Have Become Blasphemous!
 Catastrophe!
 Roll a D12.